The Common Application is one of three ways to apply to Yale for first-year admission. See if the Common Application is right for you.

 Reasons why the Common Application might be right for you:

 - The Common Application is accepted at the greatest number of colleges and universities.

 - Applicants may submit the same Common Application to as many colleges and universities as they like.
-Note that Yale also requires applicants to complete Yale-specific supplemental questions, including a second essay.
+Note that Yale also requires applicants to complete Yale-specific supplemental questions, including two additional short essays.

-- Many counselors and teachers are already familiar with the Common Application and, based on their experience, can provide guidance to students who wish to apply with it.
+- Many counselors and teachers are already familiar with the Common Application forms and have online accounts.
+Based on their experience, counselors and teachers may be able to provide guidance to students who wish to apply on the platform.

 The Common Application and Yale-specific questions will be available by September 1.
 If you would like to begin working on your short answer responses and essays before beginning your application, the Yale-specific questions for the Common Application are available on the Essay Topics page.
 To create a Common Application account, visit commonapp.org.